UGent-Woodlab/Gigapixel-Woodbot/README.md

 ## Cite our work

-You can find the paper where the model is discribed [here](http://google.com), our cite our work with the following bibtex snippet:
+You can find the paper where the entire system is described [here](http://google.com), our cite our work with the following bibtex snippet:

 ```tex
 TODO
 ```

+The software for analysing the images can be found [here](), the trained YOLOv8 model and training data can be found [here]([http://google.com](https://doi.org/10.5281/zenodo.14604996), and part of the images can be found [here](https://doi.org/10.5281/zenodo.14627909)

 ---